 We stopped by Courthouse Rock and Jailhouse Rock in Nebraska, which was interesting, but which didn’t make very many pictures.
 We also stopped at Chimney Rock, which was interesting from a historical perspective.

-We drove and hiked at Scotts Bluff National Monument, which is a 19th-century landmark on the Oregon Trail and Mormon Trail.
+Scotts Bluff National Monument was the first feature of the day that made any significant pictures.
+We drove and hiked at Scotts Bluff, which is a 19th-century landmark on the Oregon Trail and Mormon Trail.

 Carhenge was one of our most interesting stops.
 Exactly like it sounds, it is a replica of Stonehenge, made of grey painted cars.
 It was a beautiful day, and the light and sky were perfect for it.